allegro/bigflow/README.md

 ```

 ### Creating beam manager
-Beam manager is an object that allows you to create dataflow pipelines using `create_dataflow_pipeline` method and
+Beam manager is an object that allows you to create dataflow pipelines.
+The `create_dataflow_pipeline` method allows you to create
-read/write data from bigquery and avro files using methods: `write_truncate_to_big_query`, `write_to_avro`,
+the beam manager object.
+The beam manager provides utility methods, wrapping raw beam API:`write_truncate_to_big_query`,
+ `write_to_avro`,
 `read_from_big_query` `read_from_avro`.
 Let's get through a few examples to illustrate each of those operations.

-Start with creation beam manager object.
-Parameters `project_id` and `dataset_name` defines dataset you want to work with.
+Start with the creation beam manager object.
+Parameters `project_id` and `dataset_name` define the dataset you want to work with.
 Parameter `internal_tables` specifies tables that are **inside** dataset specified by `project_id` and `dataset_name`.
 Parameter `external_tables` specifies tables that are **outside** dataset specified by `project_id` and `dataset_name`.
 External tables have to be described by full table id, for example: